How to Design a Podcast Layout That Attracts Listeners

 This isn't just about having catchy intro music, though that helps.
 It's about creating compelling episode hooks within the first 30 seconds that give listeners a compelling reason to keep listening.

-The follow what we call the "Hook, Line, and Sinker" approach.
+The best podcast intros follow what we call the "Hook, Line, and Sinker" approach.
 The hook grabs attention with the most exciting element of your episode.
 The line sets up what listeners can expect to learn or experience.
 The sinker includes that irresistible teaser that makes skipping ahead impossible.

 For example, instead of just saying "Today we're talking about productivity," try "She increased her team's output by 300% using a simple technique that takes less than five minutes.
 And, by the end of this episode, you'll know exactly how to implement it yourself."